 Taking Urgent Action

-We were able to secure endorsements from public officials such as Pittsfield's Mayor Tyer, North Adams' Mayor Bernard, and Reps.
+We were able to secure endorsements from public officials such as Pittsfield's Mayor Tyer, former North Adams' Mayor Bernard, and Reps.
 Mark and Pignatelli.

 In February 2022, the Massachusetts House passed H.4461, The Work & Family Mobility Act.
 The bill is on to the Senate!
 See more details about the bill below.

 For more details about this bill, visit the